 2. Determine who will be affected by the change

-Different modules will have different impacts, it’s crucial that you understand how each employee will be affected.
+Different modules will have different impacts and it’s crucial that you understand how each employee will be affected.

 3. Create a sustainable plan

-Now you have identified your adoption challenges and stakeholder assessment; inevitably you will need to manage these issues.
+Once you have identified your adoption challenges and stakeholder assessment, you will need to manage these issues.

 Ask yourself the question, how will I onboard future users?